Questions and answers on how the Homes for Ukraine scheme will work.

 Councils and sponsors may need to signpost guests from Ukraine to open a UK bank account for the purposes of receiving Interim payments and Universal Credit or other state benefits.

 There are a range of providers, and so guests can choose which provider suits them best.
 More information, including a list of some providers and their websites can be found in section 2.1 of the welcome guide 2.1 of the Welcome Pack.
-To open a bank or building society account, guests will probably need to:
+Your guest may wish to open an account with other providers that are not listed in the Welcome Pack.
+The list is in alphabetical order and is not intended to be ranked by order of preference.

 1. Make sure they have an email address set up in their name and a valid phone number, to help the bank or building society communicate with them.